tomasherceg/dotvvm-docs/Pages/basics-validation.md

 The `Validator` control has several properties you can combine as you need:

-* `HideWhenValid` - set to **false** if you need the control to remain visible even when the field is valid.
+* `HideWhenValid` - set to **false** if you need this control to remain visible even when the field is valid.

-* `InvalidCssClass` - the CSS class specified in this property will be set to the control when the field is not valid.
+* `InvalidCssClass` - the CSS class specified in this property will be set to this control when the field is not valid.

-* `ShowErrorMessageText` - the text of the error message will be displayed inside the control.
+* `ShowErrorMessageText` - the text of the error message will be displayed inside this control.

 * `SetToolTipText` - the text of the error message will be set as the `title` attribute of the element.